Héxagone Lyrics in English Renaud

 After a long year in the factory

-They shout Long live paid vacations
+They shout Long live paid holidays

-They forget the machine a bit
+They forget the machine for a while

 In Spain, in Greece, or in France